Valley West is currently operating fully in person. We will do so as long as safety conditions allow.

 In Person Services

-Valley West School is currently operating our summer program in person, and we went through a great deal of preparation to reopen and operate safely.
-We believe that this experience has helped us further prepare for a safe in person reopening for the fall.
-We have detailed below our current plans and protocols for fall reopening.
+Valley West School operated fully in person throughout the summer.
+We went through a great deal of preparation to reopen and operate safely.
+We believe that this experience helped us further prepare for a safe in person reopening this fall.
+Valley West is currently operating our Elementary and Middle school programs in person, and plan to shift our High School program to the same on November 2, 2020.
+We have detailed below our current plans and protocols for operating.
 These plans may be continually adjusted to ensure for safety and smooth operation.

 All students and staff will be asked to wear a face covering inside of the school building.
 Students are asked to come to school with their own masks.
 If a student arrives without a mask, a disposable one will be provided to them.